 “Despite helpful information out there, the more fellow victims I discovered and read, the greater my sense of isolation grew.
 No one among the bloggers and book writers seemed to share my sense of outrage over the disease and the available treatments.

-The reality that I seem to be denying is that since surviving a heart attack four years ago, ongoing cardiac issues along with a revised diagnosis of Inoperable Coronary Microvascular Disease have meant a profound transformation in my day-to-day life, complete with yucky bits like debilitating chest pain, shortness of breath and (worst!) frequent bouts of bone-crushing fatigue.
+The reality that I seem to be denying is that since surviving a heart attack, ongoing cardiac issues along with a revised diagnosis of Inoperable Coronary Microvascular Disease have meant a profound transformation in my day-to-day life, complete with yucky bits like debilitating chest pain, shortness of breath and (worst!) frequent bouts of bone-crushing fatigue.

-Yet around other people, almost unbidden, out trots my happy-face-smile and that positive “I’m fine, just fine!” persona.
+Yet around other people – almost unbidden – out trots my happy-face-smile and that positive “I’m fine, just fine!” persona.
 Heart disease is largely an invisible diagnosis; I know that I look and sound pretty “normal” to most people.
-I’ll attempt to make pleasant small talk even while near collapse from exhaustion meltdown.
+I’ll attempt to make pleasant small talk even while near collapse from exhaustion.
 Where does this craziness come from?

 Check out this smiley photo of me standing between my late mother Joanie and my daughter Larissa.
-This picture was taken just two short days before I was finally hospitalized with a myocardial infarction (heart attack).
+This picture was taken just a day and a half before I was finally hospitalized with a myocardial infarction (heart attack).
 I was very ill during this photo shoot.
 But even though by then I’d been suffering increasingly worsening cardiac symptoms every day, day after day, several times a day, I still somehow had an instinctive need to appear fine, just fine – especially around my mother and sibs during an important family celebration of Mom’s 80th birthday.

 Why are heart patients not being warned about what might lie ahead?